cvs-health/testilo/README.md

 #### Options

+The `script` module will use the value of the `SEND_REPORT_TO` environment variable as the value of the `sendReportTo` property of the script, if that variable exists, and otherwise will leave that property with an empty-string value.

 When the `script` module creates a script for you, it does not ask you for all of the options that the script may require.
 Instead, it chooses default options.
 After you invoke `script`, you can edit the script that it creates to revise options.

 ### Merge